knightjoel/mediawiki-to-notion/FAQ.md

 ## Does this solution connect to my wiki?

 The solution does not connect to the wiki.
-Wiki content is exported from the wiki using a MediaWiki PHP script to export wiki content into an XML file.
-The XML file is processed by this solution either on the MediaWiki server or on any server which can meet the dependencies for this solution.
+Wiki content is exported as XML using a script included in MediaWiki.
+The XML file can be ingested directly from the MediaWiki server or transferred off the server and ingested elsewhere.

 ## What will my AWS costs be to run this solution?